Date of Award:

 This study also measured the ability of UV-A light to inactivate the same microorganisms on the surface of processed cheese.
 To decrease the microbial load by ~ 99.9999% a total of ~ 70 min of UV-A light was needed for E. coli K12 and ~ 130 min for L. innocua L2.
 The surface of the cheese was analyzed using infrared spectroscopy and showed no changes in the surface chemistry but did show a decrease in moisture content.
 Minor changes in the color of the surface were also observed which were hard to discern with the visible eye.

 Hales, Bryce Rodney, "Synergistic Effect of High Intensity Ultrasound, Antimicrobial Compounds, and UV-A Light on Microbial Quality of Dairy Products" (2021).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8143.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .